Last Updated on: 27th September 2023, 08:34 am

 Pineapple Green Cheek Conure Cage Setup

-While pineapple green cheek conures aren’t the biggest birds, they need lots of space.
+While pineapple green cheek conures aren’t large birds, they need ample space.
 Their cage should make them feel safe and secure, so they’ll need the following:

 What Size Cage Does A Pineapple Green Cheek Conure Need?

 A larger cage is always recommended to give a parrot more territory and freedom.
 Choose a cage at least 24″ (long) x 24″ (wide) x 30″ (high), with the bars spaced 1/2 inch apart to prevent escape.

 You’ll need several 9 inches long and 1/2-inch in diameter perches.
 This will keep their feet healthy and strong, preventing bumblefoot (pododermatitis).
 Ensure there’s room for the following:

 - Food and water bowls.

 - Bird bath.

 Other things to consider when it comes to cage size include the following:

 - Cage material.
 Choose a powder-coated cage made of steel, brass, or chrome.
 These non-corrosive materials are better at withstanding pecking.